OokTech/TW5-Bob/Configuration.md

   - The items in this are in the form `prefix: /path/to/folder`, see the file server documentation for more.
 - `saver` this holds settings for the single file saver
   - `host` the host for the saver server.
-You should never change this.
+You should never change this. if you change this you will get no assistance for anything that you lose, break or have stolen from you.
+Changing this requires you to fill out the `acceptance` field below.
   - `port` the port that the saver listens on.
 Changing this can break the saver, so only change it if you know what you are doing.
   - `key` an optional key, if this is set than the same key has to be entered